heydarov93/Kino-kurs/README.md

 The Kino-Kurs web page is designed to display movie-related information.

 ### Contributors
-The project was created by [Yashar Heyderov
+The project was created by [Yashar Heyderov]

-### License
-This project is licensed under the <a href="https://opensource.org/licenses/MIT">MIT License</a>

 ### Acknowledgments
 The project was completed as a task in the IT Academy programming course.
 Thanks to the instructors and fellow students for their support and guidance during the course